 "The workshop was great! very beneficial and useful for my role"

-For further information or to register for a Communication workshop, please click here (pdf, 155kb).
+For further information or to register for a Communication workshop, please go to the Health Professional's Calendar.

 PaSCE is financially supported by Cancer Council WA and Department of Health WA.